TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 There are several contexts in which the term TSFE is used:

-*   PHP: It is passed as request attribute :ref:`frontend.controller <typo3-request-attribute-frontend-controller>`
 *   PHP: It was and is available as global array :php:`$GLOBALS['TSFE']` in PHP.
 *   TypoScript: TypoScript function :ref:`TSFE <t3tsref:data-type-gettext-tsfe>`
     which can be used to access public properties in TSFE.